 WordPress Popular Posts (FREE)

-With over 300,000 active installs, the creatively named WordPress Popular Posts plugin is the most popular popular posts plugin at WordPress.org (see what I did there?).
+With more than 300,000 active installs, the creatively named WordPress Popular Posts plugin is the most popular popular posts plugin at WordPress.org.
+(See what I did there?)

 There’s a lot to like here…

 Beyond being super easy to use, WordPress Popular Posts lets you choose a custom time range for your popular posts.